File Integrity Monitor (FIM)

 - Alerting rules for differentiated alerting and notification mechanisms based on the severity of the event, asset value and the context of the event.

-The “File: Configuration File Changes” rule monitors changes to your system’s configuration files, specifically the /etc/ directory.
+- Files: Configuration File Changes - This rule monitors changes to your system’s configuration files, specifically the /etc/ directory.

-The “File: System File Changes” rule monitors changes to your system specific files.
-By default it monitors changes in the following directories:
+- Files: System File Changes - This rule monitors changes to your system-specific files.
+By default, it monitors changes in the following directories:

-The “File: Configuration File Changes” and the “File: System File Changes” rules monitor “Modify” events.
-The "File: Secret File Opens" rule monitors “Open” events.
+The “Files: Configuration File Changes” and the “Files: System File Changes” rules monitor 'Modify' events.
+The "Files: Secret File Opens" rule monitors 'Open' events.

 Workflows and topics that you might find useful include:

-- Add a New Directory to “File: Secret File Opens”
+- Add a new directory to the “File: Secret File Opens” rule

-These workflows are not unique to FIM but you can apply the logic and workflow in the Rulesets page.
+These workflows are not unique to FIM.
+You can apply the logic and workflow on the Rules page.

-Follow these instructions to add new directories to the “File: Secret File Opens” rule within Threat Stack.
+Follow these instructions to add new directories to the “Files: Secret File Opens” rule within Threat Stack.

-2) Select the Show More link to expand and display additional rules in the Base Rule Set section.
+- Click the Show More link to display additional rules.